 Axon is a supply chain 4.0 solution that we develop in collaboration with our AI partner Genzai.
 During our Axon event in December, our customers Bridgestone, Tereos and Alpro shared insights they gleaned through Axon.
-The next question is: How can we find out more quickly what input parameters matter most to get the best EBITDA results?
+I believe the next question is: How can we find out more quickly what input parameters matter most to get the best EBITDA results?
 This is how we tame the AI beast.

 3 quick insights